DBALAMURUGAN555/NEAR/README.md

 Real-World Relevance:

- - For Emerging Markets: Unbanked users can borrow against BTC without KYC (e.g., Argentina’s 100%+ inflation).
+ - For Emerging Markets: Unbanked users can borrow against BTC without KYC.
  - For Institutions: Compliant vaults with on-chain KYC (e.g., Chainalysis oracles) for regulated entities.
  - Post-Bitcoin ETF Use Case: ETFs like BlackRock’s IBIT ($20B AUM) could use this for institutional-grade lending.